-No. The background check applies to postdoctoral/postgraduate fellows and associates hired on January 1, 2010 and after.
-However, if a current Postdoc/grad is changing job titles or transferring departments and they have not had a standard background check, then they will be required to complete the check.
-Also, a current Postdoc/grad who is being rehired into some lab, but has not had a check, will be required to complete a standard check.
+The background check applies to postdoctoral/postgraduate fellows and associates hired on January 1, 2010 and after.
+If a current Postdoc/grad is transferring to another job category at Yale and they have not had a standard background check, then they will be required to complete the check.

-Will postdoctoral/postgraduate fellows and associates hired on or after January 1, 2010, require a background check?
+Will postdoctoral/postgraduate fellows and associates require a background check?

 Yes.
 Beginning January 1, 2010, all candidates for postdoctoral/postgraduate fellow and associate positions who have lived or worked in the United States and have a United States Social Security number will be required to successfully complete a background check before starting work at Yale.
 The only exceptions will be if they are a current Yale graduate student going to a Yale Postdoctoral assignment.

 What if a postdoctoral/postgraduate fellow or associate has never lived or worked in the United States?

 Yale can only complete a background check for someone who at one time has either lived or worked in the United States and has a United States Social Security number.
 All postdoctoral and postgraduate fellows and associates who have never lived or worked in the United States need to successfully complete a federal background check to obtain a work visa; this government background check is sufficient to meet Yale's requirements.

 How are background checks processed for postdoctoral/postgraduate fellows and associates?